 - Graduate courses graded on a CR/NC basis are limited to courses specifically designated in the catalog for non-traditional grading and to certain 200 and 300 level courses in the School of Education. - 2.
-At the graduate level, CR is the equivalent of an A or B; and NC is the equivalent of a C, D, or F. - At least 36 of the units used to fulfill the requirements for a Master's degree shall be graded on an A, B, C, D, F basis.
+At the graduate level, CR is the equivalent of an A, AB or B; and NC is the equivalent of BC, C, CD, D or F. - 3.
+At least 36 of the units used to fulfill the requirements for a Master's degree shall be graded on a traditional basis.
 The remaining units may be graded CR/NC, if the course is offered only on that basis.

-Probation and Disqualification
+Academic Probation and Disgualification